fshowalter/franksmovielog.com-v1/content/reviews/good-times-1967.md

 Unremarkable at school—aside from a bad-boy streak that saw him pinched for shoplifting as a teen—Friedkin graduated with few prospects and no interest in college.

-A newspaper want ad led to a mail room job at a television station WGN-TV.
+A newspaper want ad led to a mail room job at television station WGN-TV.

 Live television production fascinated Friedkin, who soaked up every bit of information he could.
 Seeing the director at work unlocked an ambition Friedkin didn't know he possessed.